A New Probe of Relic Neutrino Clustering using Cosmogenic Neutrinos: Vector-meson Resonances

 Therefore, we will mostly focus on the $\rho$-resonance in this work.
 Note that although the next lightest vector meson ($\omega$) mass ($m_\omega=782.7$ MeV) is close to the $\rho$-mass, its narrow width ($\Gamma_\omega=8.7$ MeV) makes a small difference to the broad resonance feature induced by the large $\rho$-width ($\Gamma_\rho\approx 150$ MeV).
 The $\rho$ production cross-section can then be estimated from Eq.~\eqref{eq:crossSM}, where the corresponding BR can be obtained from the partial width

 where $f_\rho\approx 216$ MeV is the $\rho$-meson decay constant~\cite{Bharucha:2015bzk} (see also Refs.~\cite{Ebert:2006hj, Chang:2018aut}).
-We find that the cross-section at resonance is ${\cal O}(10^{-38}~{\rm cm}^2)$~\cite{Dev:2021tlo}.
-For charged current resonances e.g.\ $\bar{\nu}_e e^- \rightarrow \rho^-$ with a similar cross-section, ${\cal O}(100)$ events from the hadronic decay of the $\rho$-meson can occur within the volume of IceCube for a 10-year exposure; whether these events can be detected is an open question~\cite{Brdar:2021hpy}.
+We find that the cross-section at resonance is ${\cal O}(10^{-38}~{\rm cm}^2)$~\cite{Dev:2021tlo}, much smaller than the $Z$-burst cross section, primarily due to the hugely suppressed ${\rm BR}(\rho\to \nu_i\nu_i)\sim 10^{-13}$.
+Nevertheless, for charged current resonances e.g.\ $\bar{\nu}_e e^- \rightarrow \rho^-$ with a similar cross-section, ${\cal O}(100)$ events from the hadronic decay of the $\rho$-meson can occur within the volume of IceCube for a 10-year exposure; whether these events can be detected is an open question~\cite{Brdar:2021hpy}.
 For the neutral current resonances like $\nu\bar{\nu}\to \rho^0$ under discussion, the corresponding event rates from $\rho$-decay are entirely negligible on Earth due to the low density of the C$\nu$B, i.e. $n_{\nu,0}\ll n_e$.
-Therefore, we propose to look for absorption features in the GZK neutrino spectrum itself due to the resonant production of the $\rho$-meson.
-As we show below, an observable effect requires an extremely large C$\nu$B overdensities (i.e.\ $n_{\nu,z}/n_{\nu,0} \sim 10^{11}$) at higher redshifts which we will assume to be the case.
+Instead, we propose to look for absorption features in the GZK neutrino spectrum itself due to the resonant production of the $\rho$-meson.
+As we show below, an observable effect requires an extremely large C$\nu$B overdensities at higher redshifts (i.e.\ $n_{\nu,z}/n_{\nu,0} \sim 10^{11}$) which we will assume to be the case.
 Possible origins of this overdensity will be discussed later.